srishtea-22/TexResume/README.md

 🚧 Under Maintenance

-This project uses SwiftLaTeX to compile LaTeX in the browser.
-However, as of July 3, 2025, the [SwiftLaTeX CDN ](https://texlive2.swiftlatex.com) is down (Error 522 - Connection timed out), which prevents the engine from loading required files like swiftlatexpdftex.fmt.

-I'm currently working on a fix or workaround to restore functionality.
+I'm rewriting this project in Next.js to implement a server-side workaround and improve overall functionality.
+Stay tuned!